-- After a croquet, a turn is over if either ball rolls out of the court.
+- After croquet, a turn is over if either ball rolls out of the court.

 - If a ball runs through a hoop in the wrong way, it cannot run through it again until it has gone completely through it in the wrong direction.
-It can also go around the hoop and enter it from the proper side.
+Then, it can also go around the hoop and enter it from the proper side.

 More croquet games

-While this game is entertaining, you can also play other variations that are both entertaining and demanding.
+While this game is entertaining, you can also play other entertaining and demanding variations.
 Nine-wicket croquet and golf are two of our favorites.
 A lot of the rules are the same.
 There are, however, some distinctions to be aware of.

 The primary difference, as the name says, is the number of wickets.
 As a result, the pattern on the court differs as well.
-Instead of the two open triangles, there are two diamonds stacked one on top of the other in the center.
-The two stakes are in the middle of each diamond’s north and south ends, with a wicket in front of each one leading to the center and bottom.
+Instead of the two open triangles, two diamonds are stacked on top of the other in the center.
+The two stakes are in the middle of each diamond’s north, and south ends, with a wicket in front of each one leading to the center and bottom.

 At the south end of the court, the game begins.
 The order is followed clockwise, starting at the northern stake and ending at the southern stake, following the east side of the diamonds.
-If you’re playing in a two-player game, the rover ball is a great addition.
-If one of you gets through the hoops first, you can strike the stake and play spoiler instead of finishing the game.
+The rover ball is a great addition if you’re playing in a two-player game.
+If one of you gets through the hoops, you can strike the stake and play spoiler instead of finishing the game.
 You may attempt a roquet shot until you are struck.
 After that, you’re finished, and your ball is kicked off the court.

-You can also play a poison ball, which is a cutthroat variation of the game.
+You can also play a poison ball, a cutthroat game variation.
 As the rover, you can strike other balls and knock them out of play in this edition.
-You must jump through all of the hoops or you will be eliminated from the game.
+You must jump through all of the hoops, or you will be eliminated from the game.
 If you’re hit, you’re out as well.
-The match is won by the last player on the court.
+The last player on the court wins the match.
 This variation is one of our favorites since it raises the competitive stakes and elevates croquet to a new level.

 It’s only natural that croquet and golf should be combined.
 While the preceding varieties are popular in the United States, this one has a global following.
-The United States Croquet Association has created rules and regulations for it as well.
+Therefore, the United States Croquet Association has created rules and regulations for it as well.

-With the same number of hoops and the same design as six-wicket croquet, the setup is identical.
-The game is played in the same order forward and backward.
-The only difference is that if you score seven points first, you win.
+The setup is identical, with the same number of hoops and design as the six-wicket croquet.
+The game is played in the same order, forward and backward.
+The only difference is that you win if you score seven points first.
 The goal is to be the first player to shoot the ball through the hoop.
 Then you understand what I’m getting at.
 It’s similar to the game of skins, in which one individual wins the hole.
 The fact that everyone has the same objection adds to the thrill.

 Changing the rules

-You can also factor in the passage of time.
-To make the game more thrilling, you can set limitations for the shot or even the entire game.
-Why don’t you add a few more points?
+You can also factor over time.
+You can set limitations for the shot or even the entire game to make the game more thrilling.
+Finally, why don’t you add a few more points?
 While we’ve discussed the standard criteria, you can increase them by doubling or even tripling them to extend gaming.

 While the exact origins of croquet are unknown, it is believed to have originated in Europe in the 1850s or even earlier.
-The variations we’ve talked about have an American tinge to them.
+As a result, the variations we’ve discussed have an American tinge to them.
 They aren’t, however, the only way to enjoy this backyard game.

 Ricochet is Australia’s version, with its own set of regulations and its own governing body.